tntc-project/MultiEnJa/unpolished-polished/README.md

 * Michael Alexander Kirkwood Halliday and Ruqaiya Hasan.
 Cohesion in English.
 Longman, 1976.
 * Mayuka Yamamoto, Atsushi Fujita, and Kyo Kageura 2023.
 [Refinement of a Typology of Translation Strategies for English-to-Japanese Translation Based on Actual Examples and Multi-Person Discussions](https://doi.org/10.50837/its.2302).
 Interpreting and Translation Studies, No. 23, pages 15-35, 2023. (in Japanese).
 * Hans J. Vermeer.
-Skopos and Commission in Translational Cction.
+Skopos and Commission in Translational Action.
 In Lawrence Venuti, editor, The Translation Studies Reader, pages 227–238, Routledge, 2004.

 ## Developer